dpapathanasiou/simple-graph/README.md

 ## RESTful API (paid)

-The [Banrai Simple Doc Store](https://banrai.net/) service wraps this database core with an API service, creating a no-admin database for both documents and graphs.
+The [Banrai Simple Graph Database and Document Store](https://banrai.com/) wraps this core logic with an API service, creating a managed graph database and document store, with additional features not found in any of the public bindings.

 ## Importable library (free)